einzige/sections_rails/README.markdown

 Ruby on Rails provides amazing infrastructure and conventions for well-structured serverside code.
 It falls short, however, for the view layer.

-_Partials_ are a way to break up the HTML code of complex web pages into individual sections, but no such facilities are available for CSS and JavaScript.
+_Partials_ provide a nice way to break up the HTML code of complex web pages into individual sections, but no such facilities are available for the corresponding CSS and JavaScript.
-As a result, the CSS and JS assets are either defined in a few huge files (which are hard to maintain ond oftenly accumulate code that is no longer used) or are broken up into smaller files located within the _/app/assets/javascripts_ and _app/assets/stylesheets_ folders, but even then the different files have no correlation to each other because they are in different places.
+As a result, the CSS and JS assets are either defined in a few huge files (which are hard to maintain ond often accumulate code that is no longer used) or are broken up into smaller files located within the _/app/assets/javascripts_ and _app/assets/stylesheets_ folders, but even then the different files have no visible correlation to each other, and creating and using on them as a unit is cumbersome and error prone.

-_Sections_rails_ fills that gap by adding infrastructure to the view layer in Ruby on Rails that allows to define the code (HTML, CSS, and JavaScript) of dedicated sections of the applications views in one place.
+_Sections_rails_ fills that gap by adding infrastructure to the view layer in Ruby on Rails that allows to define and use the code (HTML, CSS, and JavaScript) of dedicated sections of applications views in one place.

 # Example

 Let's assume a web page has a navigation menu on the left side.
-This menu requires certain HTML, CSS, and JavaScript code that is very specific to that menu.
+This menu requires certain HTML, CSS, and JavaScript code that is specific to that menu, and isn't (and shouldn't) be used in other parts of the site.
-_Sections_rails_ allows to define this code in a special folder structure:
+_Sections_rails_ allows to define this code in one folder:

     /app/sections/menu/_menu.html.erb
                        menu.css